Study Abroad Program Overview

 UCEAP students are supported by UC’s network of study abroad offices at every UC campus and partnerships with EAP host universities throughout the world.
 UC faculty and local staff abroad help students integrate into the culture of Japan and provide assistance with academics, housing, safety, and other issues.

 The University of California Tokyo Study Center, located on the International Christian University campus, provides an enriching, educational, and safe experience for UCEAP students who study at many Japanese host universities.

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; and housing.

-- A service learning course during the spring term at International Christian University, which includes 24 hours of hands-on service work with a community organization.
+- A service learning course during the spring term at ICU, which includes 24 hours of hands-on service work with a community organization.

-- Unless fluent in Japanese, students are also required to take a Japanese language course.
+- Unless fluent in Japanese, a Japanese language course is required.

-Japanese language study will help you in your internship placement.
-Courses are available from beginning through advanced levels and offer 12 UC quarter units.
-Students who have previously studied Japanese take a language placement exam upon arrival, at the beginning of the term.
+Japanese language study will help you in your internship.
+Courses are available from beginning through advanced levels.
+Students take a language placement exam upon arrival, at the beginning of the term.

 Use the following resources to learn more:

 "I worked in education-related settings.
 The opportunity provided me a body of knowledge related to workplace etiquette and the Japanese school system."